fluxapps/ActiveRecordConfig/README.md

 }
 ```
 `ilXPlugin` is the name of your plugin class ([DICTrait](https://github.com/studer-raimann/DIC)).
-`XConfigFormGUI` is the name of your config form gui class.
+`ConfigFormGUI` is the name of your config form gui class.

 Then you need to declare some language variables like: